Edmond Safra: Early life

-Career in banking
+Career

-In 1956, Edmond Safra settled in Geneva to set up a private bank, the Trade Development Bank, which grew from an original US$1 million to US$5 billion during the 1980s.
+In 1956, Safra settled in Geneva to set up a private bank, the Trade Development Bank, which grew from an original US$1 million to US$5 billion during the 1980s.
 He extended his financial empire to satisfy his wealthy clients from around the world.
-He also founded the Republic National Bank of New York in 1966, and, later, Republic National Bank of New York (Suisse) in Geneva.
+He also founded the Republic National Bank of New York in 1966, and later, Republic National Bank of New York (Suisse) in Geneva.
 The Republic Bank operated 80 branches in the New York area, making it the number three branch network in the metropolitan region behind Citigroup and Chase Manhattan.

 Safra's banking interests served clients in Monaco, Luxembourg and Switzerland.

-From 1980 until Safra's death, Walter Weiner was Safra's attorney and CEO of Republic National Bank of New York and, in 1983, Weiner became chairman of the bank.
+From 1980 until Safra's death, Walter Weiner was Safra's attorney, and CEO of Republic National Bank of New York until 1983, when he became its chairman.

-The sale of Trade Development Bank to American Express for more than US$450 million in 1983, turned into a legal battle between the two parties.
-The financier came out on top, winning a public apology from American Express for starting a smear campaign against him and US$8 million in damages, all of which he donated to charities.
+The 1983 sale of Trade Development Bank to American Express for more than US$450 million proved contentious.
+The financier prevailed in a defamation lawsuit, winning a public apology from American Express for starting a smear campaign against him and US$8 million in damages, all of which he donated to charities.

 In 1988, he also founded Safra Republic Holdings S.A., a Luxembourg bank holding company.

-By the early 1990s, Safra's fortune was an estimated at US$2.5 billion.
-He was a major philanthropist during his lifetime, and he left his wealth to the Edmond J. Safra Philanthropic Foundation which supports hundreds of projects in fifty countries around the world in the areas of education, science and medicine, religion, culture and humanitarian assistance.
+By the early 1990s, Safra's fortune was estimated at US$2.5 billion.

 In 1996 Safra co-founded Hermitage Capital Management with Beny Steinmetz and Bill Browder.
-The hedge fund became one of the most important investment companies in Russia and later became famous in connection with the Sergei Magnitsky affair.
+The hedge fund became one of the most important investment companies in Russia, and later became famous in connection with the Sergei Magnitsky affair.

-On 17 August 1998, Safra's Republic National Bank of New York lost 45% of its net income due its large holding of Russian bonds after the 1998 Russian financial crisis.
+On 17 August 1998, Safra's Republic National Bank of New York lost 45% of its net income due to its large holding of Russian bonds after the 1998 Russian financial crisis.

 In 1998, Safra's bank alerted the FBI and the Swiss justice about a possible money laundering scheme involving IMF money, the Republic National Bank of New York and the Republic National Bank of New York (Suisse), some other unidentified outlets, and Russian officials of both the Russian Ministry of Finance and the Russian Central Bank.
-The IMF funds, which Italian newspaper la Repubblica estimated at $21.4 billion, are said to have caused the Russian financial crisis of 1998.
+The IMF funds, which Italian newspaper la Repubblica estimated at $21.4 billion, are said to have caused the 1998 Russian financial crisis.